MalTeeez/cato_bot/README.md

 To add the bot to your server, create an invite at https://discord.com/developers/applications/your-app-id/oauth2 and give it these permissions: ``permissions=1261440091730084003``, ``scope=applications.commands+bot``.

 ### docker
-The image is provided here on gitlabs containger registry:
+The image is provided here on githubs container registry:

 ``ghcr.io/malteeez/cato_bot:main``